smizell/smizell-blog/content/posts/turning-an-api-into-a-programming-language.md

 ## Higher-order functions by passing around URLs

 Next we'll introduce another idea: higher-order functions.
-This lets us pass functions around as arguments to compose functions together to get new results.
+This lets us pass functions around as arguments so we can compose functions together and create new results.

 For this example we'll look at a `map` function which takes a function as the first argument and a list of items to iterate over as the second.